daihanzhu/daihanzhu.github.io/README.md

 # daihanzhu.github.io

 Welcome to my portfolio.
-I build it from scratch with bootstrap and code only a mother can love.
-It's also not exactly responsive...
-I'm working on it!
+I wrote it from scratch with the help of Bootstrap, stackoverflow and @walinga.
+It's not exactly responsive...
+But I'm working on it!